 For example,

 Be aware that good image annotation is important because it helps AI make accurate decisions.
-If the labels are correct, the AI model will recognise things precisely.
+If the labels are correct, the AI model will recognize things precisely.
 But if the labels are wrong or unclear, the AI might get confused and make mistakes.

 What are the Different Types of Image Annotation?

 Image annotation comes in different types.
 Each type serves a unique purpose in training AI models.
 By choosing the right annotation method, image annotation service providers can better train an AI model.
+For retailers and e-commerce sites, picking the correct annotation method might be the difference between a buyer finding the right goods and being angry.
+Below are the five key types of image annotation:

 1. Bounding Box Annotation